Tetelo Vargas

-Juan Esteban Vargas Marcano (April 11, 1906 – December 30, 1971), better known as Tetelo Vargas, and nicknamed "El Gamo Dominicano" or "The Dominican Deer", was a baseball player from the Dominican Republic.
+Juan Esteban Vargas Marcano (April 11, 1906 – December 30, 1971), better known as Tetelo Vargas, and nicknamed "El Gamo Dominicano" or "the Dominican Deer", was a Dominican professional baseball outfielder, shortstop and first baseman in the Negro leagues.

 Baseball career

 An athletic teenager, Vargas spent his early years playing pick-up baseball games, which helped him develop ability and strength.

 By 1927, when Vargas was 21, scouts from the United States and the Dominican Republic had noticed him.
 Vargas was Black, however, and he became a member of the Negro leagues' famed New York Cubans.
 Meanwhile, at home, he was signed by the Leones del Escogido, one of the four original Dominican Republic winter baseball league teams that remain in competition.

 Vargas gained recognition around the Caribbean and in New York City, establishing a Negro league record by hitting home runs in seven consecutive at bats.
 In 1932, Vargas went to play in Venezuela, where he became a star and remained until 1938, when the New York Cubans re-signed him.

 In 1940, Vargas played in the Puerto Rican Winter League.
 He eventually became an established resident of Puerto Rico.
 Vargas was once again signed by the New York Cubans from 1941 to 1944, his last year as an active player in the Negro leagues.
 Meanwhile, in Caguas, Puerto Rico, Vargas established himself as an All-Star, playing in the Puerto Rican All-Star game multiple times during the 1940s.
 At the time, a series of different sports competitions preceded the All-Star game in Puerto Rico, all of them involving baseball players and for the All-Star game's public's enjoyment.
 Vargas, who won various stolen base titles through his career, won a number of sprint races as an All-Star player in Puerto Rico.
 He went on to play with the Guayama Witches and the Santurce Crabbers before heading to the Mexican Pacific Winter League in 1952.
 Vargas, in the twilight of his career, returned to the Dominican Republic's winter league also in 1952, this time with the Estrellas Orientales team.
 At the age of 46, he led the Dominican Republic league with a batting average of .350.

+Vargas managed the Dominican Republic national baseball team at the 1952 Amateur World Series.

 Vargas retired from baseball in 1953, after having played 27 seasons in five countries.
-The stadium in San Pedro de Macorís, home of the Estrellas Orientales team, is named in his honor.